myaqoob71/postsTDD_react_redux/README.md

 You don't have to install any unnecessary plugins.
 Just add:
 <script src="https://unpkg.com/regenerator-runtime@0.13.1/runtime.js"></script>
 inside of the body in your index.html.
 Now regeneratorRuntime should be defined once you run babel and now your async/await functions should be compiled successfully into ES2015.
+If the above solution doesn't work in some case then try another fix mentioned below: npm i @babel/plugin-transform-runtime -D npm i @babel/runtime
+Later add into .babelrc
+"plugins": [
+        ["@babel/plugin-transform-runtime",
+          {
+            "regenerator": true
+          }
+        ]
+      ]

 46. If you get this error -> Uncaught Error: Actions must be plain objects.
 Use custom middleware for async actions.
 Then change the way how actions dispatch using async/await like   export const fetchPosts = () => async dispatch {}

 47. Install moxios as a dev-dependency using the command  npm i moxios -D

+48. npm view <package-name> versions command is used to check package versions.

+49.